The Genealogical Society of Pennsylvania is located at 2207 Chestnut Street, Philadelphia, PA 19103

 We welcome visitors but please make an appointment so that we can prepare for your visit.

-Members may browse our library or meet with a genealogist for a 30-minute consultation.
+Visitors may browse our library and members may meet with a genealogist for a consultation.

 Call 215-545-0391 or email firstname.lastname@example.org to schedule a visit.